TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/key-concepts/operator-context.md

 ---
 title: "Operator Context"
 date: 2024-06-25
-tags: ["Tyk Operator", "Organisations", "Kubernetes"]
+tags: ["Tyk Operator", "Organizations", "Kubernetes"]
 description: "Explains the key concepts for Tyk Operator"
 ---

 ## Multi-tenancy in Tyk

-Tyk Dashboard is multi-tenant capable, which means you can use a single Tyk Dashboard instance to host separate [organisations]({{< ref "basic-config-and-security/security/dashboard/organisations">}}) for each team or department.
+Tyk Dashboard is multi-tenant capable, which means you can use a single Tyk Dashboard instance to host separate [organizations]({{< ref "basic-config-and-security/security/dashboard/organisations">}}) for each team or department.
 Each organisation is a completely isolated unit with its own:

 - API Definitions
 - API Keys